Railways in Melbourne

-The Melbourne rail network is a passenger and freight train system in the city of Melbourne, Victoria, Australia.
-The metropolitan passenger rail network is centred on the Melbourne CBD and consists of 222 stations across 16 lines, which served a ridership of 99.5 million over the year 2021-2022.
-It is the core of the larger Victorian railway network, with links to both intrastate and interstate systems.
+The Melbourne rail network is a metropolitan suburban and freight rail system serving the city of Melbourne, Victoria, Australia.
+The metropolitan rail network is centred around the Melbourne central business district (CBD) and consists of 222 railway stations across 16 lines, which served a patronage of 182.5 million over the year 2023–2024.
+It is the core of the larger Victorian railway network, with regional links to both intrastate and interstate rail systems.

-The first steam train in Australia commenced service in Melbourne in 1854, with the metropolitan network having grown over the last two centuries to cover much of the city.
-Metro Trains Melbourne operates the Melbourne metropolitan railway network under franchise from the Government of Victoria, while the government-owned entity V/Line operates trains from Melbourne across regional Victoria.
+Metro Trains Melbourne operates the Melbourne metropolitan rail network under franchise from the Victorian Government, overseen by Public Transport Victoria, a division of the Department of Transport and Planning.
+The government-owned entity V/Line operates trains from Melbourne across regional Victoria.
+The first steam train in Australia commenced service in Melbourne in 1854 between Flinders Street and Sandridge, with the metropolitan rail network having grown over the last two centuries to cover much of the city and greater Melbourne area.

 The metropolitan network is a suburban rail system designed to transport passengers from Melbourne's suburbs into the Melbourne central business district (CBD) and associated city loop stations, with the main hub at Flinders Street station.
 Southern Cross station is the main interchange station between metropolitan and regional V/Line services.
-A new underground line is currently under construction as part of the Metro Tunnel project, which aims to increase network capacity and provide Melbourne with a turn-up-and-go metro-like service.
-A major new orbital line is also under construction, and would be the network's first autonomous line.
+A new underground line is currently under construction as part of the Metro Tunnel project, which aims to increase network capacity and provide Melbourne with a turn-up-and-go metro-like service and it will open in 2025.
+A major new orbital line is also under construction and would be the network's first autonomous line.